THYROID DISEASE AND ITS HEALING

 Before discussing how to help most thyroid conditions, here is a brief review of how the thyroid gland works.

-1. The pituitary gland must secrete the right amount of TSH or thyroid stimulating hormone.
-This cause the thyroid to secrete thyroxine.
-Anything that upsets the delicate feedback system of the body, such as taking thyroid replacement medication, for example, or some other drugs, perhaps, can upset the pituitary regulation of thyroid activity.
+2. The pituitary gland must secrete the right amount of TSH or thyroid stimulating hormone.
+TSH cause the thyroid to secrete thyroxine.
+Anything that upsets the delicate feedback system of the body, such as taking thyroid replacement medication, for example, or some other drugs, perhaps, can upset the hypothalamic and pituitary regulation of thyroid activity.

-2. Hormone production in the thyroid gland.
-A major thyroid hormone is called tetra-iodothyronine.
-It is also called thyroxine or T4.
+3. The thyroid gland must produce adequate T4.
+T4, also called tetraiodothyronine or thyroxine, is the hormone made in the thyroid gland.
 To make it requires manganese, iodine, selenium, tyrosine, cyclic AMP, vitamins C and B-complex, and many other micronutrients that are low in our food today.
-If you eat poor quality food, raw food except dairy products, refined foods, or a vegetarian diet, you will not get enough nutrients to supply the thyroid with all its nutritional needs.
+If you eat poor quality food, too much raw food except dairy products, refined foods, or a vegetarian diet, you will not get enough nutrients to supply the thyroid with all its nutritional needs.

 What often blocks hormone synthesis?
 Excessive oxidant stress, nutrient deficiencies or toxic metals or chemicals that find their way to the thyroid can block hormone synthesis.

-3. Hormone release.
-Secretion of thyroid hormones requires sympathetic nervous stimulation.
-Many people have exhausted adrenals or other autonomic imbalances that may affect the sympathetic nervous system.
+4. Hormone release.
+Secretion of thyroid hormones requires some sympathetic nervous stimulation.
+Some people have imbalances affecting the autonomic nervous system that may block the secretion of thyroid hormone.

-4. Absorption into the cells.
+5. Absorption into the cells.
 Once released into the blood, T4 must be absorbed into the body cells.
 For this to occur, the cell membranes must function properly.
+Too little or too much cell membrane permeability will affect the uptake of T4 into the cells.
+This is a very common problem.

-Accumulation of biounavailable calcium and magnesium excessively stabilize cell membranes and reduce cell permeability.
+Problems with cell permeability can be due to accumulation of biounavailable calcium and magnesium in the cell membranes.
+This excessively stabilizes the cell membranes and reduces cell permeability.
 Deficient calcium and magnesium cause excessive cell permeability.

 Copper affects absorption by altering calcium and potassium levels.
 Cadmium or nickel toxicity affect hormone absorption by affecting the levels of calcium, sodium and other critical minerals.

 Once ATP is formed in the mitochonidria, the body cells must also be able to use it properly.
-Here again, many nutrients are needed to utilize ATP.
-Basically, the ATP is converted to another amazing chemical called ADP, which can then be recycled back to ATP.
+Basically, the ATP is converted to another chemical called ADP or adenosine diphosphate, which must then be recycled back to ATP.
+Here again, many nutrients are needed to utilize ATP properly and recycle it properly.
 If any of the nutritional factors are deficient, or if any toxins block these critical steps in the energy pathways, thyroid hormones will be ineffective in increasing energy production.

 Resulting thyroid imbalances.
-Problems can occur at any stage of the production, release, conversion or utilization of thyroid hormone.
-The concepts of hypothyroidism and hyperthyroidism are incomplete and often misleading as they only relate to hormone production and release.
+Problems can occur at any stage of the production, release, conversion, utilization or elimination of thyroid hormone.
+Current concepts of hypothyroidism and hyperthyroidism are incomplete and often misleading as they only relate to hormone production and release.

 For example, one may have inadequate hormone production due to radiation damage.
-Another produces enough hormone, but has an autonomic imbalance preventing its release.
+Another person may produce enough hormone, but has an autonomic imbalance preventing its release.

 Another cannot transport enough hormones into the cells due to low cell permeability.
 Still another person might have adequate hormone production but be unable to utilize the hormones in the cells due to manganese deficiency or fluoride toxicity.